What is DevOps?

 Learn to look at automation from a smarter perspective

 You can’t really speed up delivery processes without automating.
-Both the infrastructure, the environment, the configuration, the platform and the tests are written in code.
+The infrastructure, environment, configuration, platform and tests are written in code.
 Therefore, if something begins to fail or becomes ineffective, it is probably time to automate it.
 This will bring various benefits such as reducing delivery times, increasing repetitions and eliminating drift from the configuration.

 There are several reasons why DevOps is useful for development teams, below we will examine the most important ones: